 Restoration of traditional highway finger post signage - 2011 – 2014

-The AONB Unit is undertaking a joint project with Somerset Highways to restore finger posts in the AONB.
-A Sustainable Development Fund grant in 2011/12 assisted towards the cost of restoring 10 posts and adding a new collar with the name of the junction, the AONB name and logo and grid reference.
-This will help raise awareness of the AONB and assist visitors to locate themselves.
-A further 11 have now been identified in Somerset for phase 2 during 2013/14.
+The AONB Unit is undertaking work with the Highways Authorities to restore finger posts in the AONB.
+A Sustainable Development Fund grant in 2011/12 assisted towards the cost of restoring 10 Somerset County Council posts and adding a new collar with the name of the junction, the AONB name and logo and grid reference.
+This work helps raise awareness of the AONB and assist visitors to locate themselves.
+The latest post to be restored is the unusual post near Tynings Farm, Black Down.

 Greentraveller Guide to the Mendip Hills AONB

 The Greentraveller on-line guide to the Mendip Hills AONB was launched in 2013 and the Facebook campaign is now running.
 Greentraveller have already produced guides for a number of AONBs and National Parks that list where to stay, visitor attractions, eating out and activities. www.greentraveller.co.uk.
-This work is being part funded by a Sustainable Development Fund grant.
-Later this year a video promoting the Mendip Hills will be added to the on-line guide.
+This work was part funded by a Sustainable Development Fund grant.
+A video promoting the Mendip Hills was recently added to the on-line guide.

 The guide is to promote sustainable tourism by providing comprehensive information on how visitors and residents can holiday in the Mendip Hills AONB.
 It will promote those businesses who have Green Tourism Business Scheme certification and or made steps towards minimising their impact on the environment, particularly with regard, energy, waste, water sourcing local food, encouraging visitors to arrive by public transport.